arminkoeck/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

 This is the first Javascript assignment in the "The Odin Project" Javascript foundatins tutorial.
 The goal is to program a Rock, Paper, Scissors game.
-There are a few steps given, but most of the code should be created from scratch without help.
+There are a few steps given, but most of the code hast to be created from scratch without help.
+I didnt't just add a best of 5 version as it was assigned, but also one version that ends when one player reaches 3 points first and one more version that ends when a player or the computer is 3 points ahead.